Liberal Democrat

 Friday, February 27, 2015

 Damn!
 Some of my Far-Left followers and I do have some aren’t going to like this piece, but sometimes the truth hurts.
 I actually agree with Peter Robinson and Harvey Mansfield here and both of them are way to the Right of me.
 But the New Left took over a lot of great major universities in the Northeast and West Coast especially in California in the late 1960s.
-With Baby Boomers coming to age and graduating college a lot of them were way to the Left of Center-Left Liberals like Jack Kennedy and Center-Left Progressives like Lyndon Johnson.
+With Baby Boomers coming to age and graduating college a lot of them were way to the Left of Center-Right Liberals like Jack Kennedy and Center-Left Progressives like Lyndon Johnson.

 Here are some of the things that the New-Left which is the Far-Left in America believes.